factory24/course-directory/partner-courses/explorer_internet_of_things.md

 Participants of this course should expect to learn the following key lessons:

-* What is Artificial Intelligence (AI)
+* What is Internet of Things (IoT)
-* Why AI is important
+* Why IoT is important
-* How AI can be applied across various industries
+* How IoT can be applied across various industries

 By completing this course, You will earn a digital badge by IBM.
 IBM credentials are recognized, respected and valued globally in the IT industry.
 You may easily and quickly share verified proof of your achievement wherever and whenever you choose.